 - Metal Shake—provides the authentic look of traditional wooden shake shingles in a wide variety of color choices.

-- Metal Tile—these roofs reflect the prestige and strength of traditional slate, concrete or clay roof tiles without the additional weight.
+- Metal Tile—these roofs reflect the prestige and strength of traditional slate, concrete tile roofs or clay roof tiles without the additional weight.

 - Natural Metals—are self-healing materials designed to develop its own protective layer or patina as the product ages and are ideal for historic districts when a seamless transition between structures is required.
-Copper is one example.
+Copper roofs are one example.

 - Vertical Metal Panels—or standing seam roofing panels were traditionally used on commercial buildings.
 Today however, due to a wide variety of styles and virtually any color combination, the panels have become practical as well as economical for residential use.